sdc/moodle-local_leapwebservices/readme.md

     * details_link - full URL to the badge details page on Moodle
     * image_url - full URL to the image
     * name - badge name
+    * leapcore - which kind of Leap tracker this course is tagged with (in the new Leap block).

 Use a URL with the following format: